nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-creating-a-root-component.md

 Now let's go `npm start` to see this in action.

-**bash**
+**terminal**
 ```bash
 $ npm start
 ```

 Webpack is compiling.
 It looks like we're good.

 Let's hop into the browser, refresh.
-Now, you can see we have our categories column and our bookmarks column being picked up by our appComponent that we put into our index.html.
+Now, you can see we have our `categories` column and our `bookmarks` column being picked up by our `appComponent` that we put into our `index.html`.

 ![Categories and Bookmarks](../images/angular-1-x-creating-a-root-component-categories-bookmarks.png)

-Just to review, we created our app module,
+Just to review, we created our `app` module,

 **app/app.js**
 ```javascript